Division of Environmental Quality Director: Kyra Moore

 The benefits of the primacy fee to public water systems:

-- Reduced monitoring to match contamination risk, based on vulnerability assessments provided by the department
+- Reduced monitoring to match contamination risk, based on vulnerability assessments provided by the Department of Natural Resources

-- Water system inspections and compliance oversight provided by the department to satisfy federal requirements
+- Water system inspections and compliance oversight provided by the Department of Natural Resources to satisfy federal requirements

-- Technical assistance from the department to help maintain and achieve compliance and improved customer satisfaction
+- Technical assistance from the Department of Natural Resources to help maintain and achieve compliance and improved customer satisfaction

 - Access to low-interest loans for capital improvements from the state revolving fund